 Producers own the final product deliverable; it is their responsibility to make sure the post process is taking place as it needs to.
 Working with the DCD, they assign the writer and editor new projects and deadlines.
 The producer creates, directs and manages the vision of the production process.
 It is the producer's responsibility to make sure the project stays on track and that it is delivered in a timely manner.
 Choosing and scheduling narration, and knowing where footage is in the transcribing/logging/processing cue are all under the producer’s watch.

-It is the producer’s responsibility, along with the post production coordinator, to know where the project is in the process and help keep it on track through effective communication.
+It is the producer’s responsibility, along with the post-production coordinator, to know where the project is in the process and help keep it on track through effective communication.

-Post Production Coordinator
+Post-production Coordinator

-The post production coordinator makes sure that a projects paper work keeps up to date and supports the producers through the post cycle of each project.
+The post-production coordinator makes sure that a projects paper work keeps up to date and supports the producers through the post cycle of each project.
 This would include creating tickets and tracking progress with Clairzen project management software, participating in the daily scrum, keeping producers on the road up to date with their projects and handling communication need while the producer is outside the office.

-Vice President of Education Research, Policy & Accountability/Content Specialist
+Vice President of Education Research, Policy and Accountability/Content Specialist (VPERPA)

 Reviews the final product for teaching and learning quality.

-Writers and/or writers as content specialists
+Writers and/or Writers as Content Specialists

 Writers create the script.
 Writers review the transcripts, the footage and should know what the end goal of the piece is, i.e. this segment is the introduction to the theory, or this is a common core classroom showing an 8th grade math standard.
 In most cases, the general template or style of the piece has been defined for a particular time, so unless the footage or subject calls for a different style, there is an existing roadmap for the script to follow.
 It is critical that writers not rely only on transcripts for reviewing content.
 The writing process involves carefully watching the footage and becoming familiar with it.